-Serbia exported electricity during summer5.
-September 2017. / News Serbia Energy
+Serbia exported electricity during summer, News Serbia Energy

 Serbian Minister of Mining and Energy Aleksandar Antic said that thanks to significant coal production, Serbia had enough electricity to cover the increased consumption during summer, but also a certain surpluses that were exported.